Curriculum Vitae

 Supervisors: Patricia Lobo Arena, Ph.D., Carla de Simone Irace, Ph.D., Laura Curren Adams, Ph.D.

-Providing clinical services to University of Miami students and conducted outreach with interdisciplinary teams.
+- Provided clinical services to University students and conducted outreach with interdisciplinary teams.

 - - -